lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    AND scisql_nanojanskyToAbMag(g_calibFlux) < 23
    AND scisql_nanojanskyToAbMag(r_calibFlux) < 23

-1.6.
-Set the “Row Limit” at the bottom of the page to 300,000, and click “Search” in the lower left corner.
+1.2.
+Executing the ADQL query is via clicking the “Search” in the lower left corner.

 .. figure:: /_static/portal_tut_04_step01_06.png
 	:name: portal_tut_04_step01_06